ZILtoid1991/pixelperfectengine/docs/formats/modulesetup.md

 Instrument-type audio modules can create music and various sound effects on the fly, while effect-type audio modules can alter their outputs.
 Streaming-types will be used in the future to stream audio data from disk, network, etc.

+Note that it doesn't mean "module" as in tracker modules.

 ## What is an "audio module setup file"?